 Eligibility: The program is open to women who have been in the field of spiritual leadership as educators and Jewish communal leaders for at least five years and have spent significant time engaged in advanced learning and teaching.
 To qualify for admission, applicants must pass an oral Gemara proficiency exam.

-Priority will be given to applications received by March 1, 2017.
-The application will be available in October 2016.
-Any questions, please contact Laura Shaw Frank, Director of Recruitment, Placement and Alumnae Support, at email@example.com.
+Priority will be given to applications received by March 15, 2018.
+The application is below.
+Please contact Laura Shaw Frank, Director of Recruitment, Placement and Alumnae Support, at firstname.lastname@example.org with any questions.

 Letters should be sealed and mailed to Yeshivat Maharat or emailed to email@example.com.